The Iron Lady and the Stress Arch

 5 min read

-When Norman Tebbit died in late 2024, many reflected on his political insights.
+When Norman Tebbit died in 2025, many reflected on his political insights.
 Perhaps none were sharper than his observation about the mathematics of power.
 Working for Margaret Thatcher, he watched the list of former ministers she had dismissed grow steadily larger - alongside those who had hoped for promotion but never received it.
 Sooner or later, Tebbit noted, any prime minister accumulates more enemies than friends.
 The arithmetic is inevitable.

 The Stress Arch